assasinshark/CargoLink/README.md

 After you have matched these two files "sync" your project with gradle.
 And that's it!, you should be able to run the project succesfully now!

-Just one more thing, you will need to copy the "\CargoLink-master\data.json" and/or the "\CargoLink-master\data.json" file to the emulator in which you run the app, you can do so using the file explorer and draggin and dropping this file to it: <img width="295" alt="image" src="https://user-images.githubusercontent.com/4595522/218422705-ec7229eb-a81b-4bde-8e69-95a106697881.png">
+Just one more thing, you will need to copy the "\CargoLink-master\data.json" and/or the "\CargoLink-master\data_short.json" file to the emulator in which you run the app, you can do so using the file explorer and draggin and dropping this file to it: <img width="295" alt="image" src="https://user-images.githubusercontent.com/4595522/218422705-ec7229eb-a81b-4bde-8e69-95a106697881.png">

+  I recommend using the "\CargoLink-master\data_short.json" as the app will delay a lot to process the information with the original "data.json" file

 As an extra step you can copy the test clases located in "CargoLink-master\app\src\test\java\com\android\cargolink\util" and copy/move them to the project and you should have something like this: <img width="266" alt="image" src="https://user-images.githubusercontent.com/4595522/218423124-40b49d79-9243-459d-9243-fee323ed9f16.png">